OpenChargingCloud/WWCP_OCPP/WWCP_OCPPv2.1/Messages/Common/BinaryStreamsExtensions/README.md

 # OCPP Binary Streams Extensions

-The *Binary Streams Extensions* are enhancements that enable the use of binary data transfers over the normal OCPP HTTP Web Sockets connection.
+The *Binary Streams Extensions* are enhancements that enable the use of binary data transfers over the normal OCPP HTTP WebSockets connection.
 This technology is particularly beneficial in scenarios where there is a need to send continuous or periodic data streams.
 These streams can include various types of data, such as periodic event notifications, firmware updates, or logs and real-time debugging information.